-Jeff was selected as one of “40 Under 40” by Pacific Business News, chosen as one of “10 for Today” by Hawaii Business magazine, and ranked by the Honolulu Star-Bulletin among “10 Who Made a Difference.”
+Jeff was selected as one of “40 Under 40” by Pacific Business News, chosen as one of “10 for Today” by Hawaii Business magazine, ranked by the Honolulu Star-Bulletin among “10 Who Made a Difference,” and is a member of the sixth cohort of the Omidyar Fellows.
 He has been quoted thousands of times in Hawaii, national, and international news outlets, including The New York Times, “60 Minutes,” Wall Street Journal, USA Today, Hemispheres, CNN, CBS Nightly News, MSNBC, The Guardian, National Public Radio, Washington Post, The Times of India, Los Angeles Times, Xinhua News Agency, ARD1 Germany, Associated Press, Reuters, and others.

 Jeff was awarded the EPA Environmental Hero Award, received the University of Hawaii “Planner Who Has Made a Difference” award, and was the inaugural recipient of both the Pacific Biodiesel’s “Environmental Champion Award” and the Hawaii League of Women Voter’s “Community Action Award.”

 Jeff has failed to win The New Yorker Cartoon Caption Contest 117 times.